joomla-collab/tpl_starter_bootstrap_4/readme.md

 I have already given you the Bootstrap4 media queries to get started.
 They are in _responsive.scss

 #### We encourage Pull requests.
 Please make this template better.

+###### Thanks to [Elisa Foltyn](https://www.joomla.de/wissen/joomla-tipps-im-advent/470-tuerchen-nummer-10) who created an excellent tutorial on creating your own Joomla! template on joomla.de without which I would not have managed this.
+###### And thanks to [Charlie Lodder](https://volunteers.joomla.org/joomlers/1813-charlie-lodder) for answering a question on Joomla!
+Stack Exchange which helped me to understand Module Chromes too.